Kent Town, South Australia: Schools

 Prince Alfred College, an independent school for boys is located on Dequetteville Terrace, the western boundary of the suburb.

 Attractions

 During the Adelaide Fringe festival, the world's second-largest annual arts festival, the bars and restaurants of Kent Town receive thousands of customers.

+A large mural by Irish street artist Fin DAC, titled Shinka,was painted in Rundle Street, Kent Town, in January 2016 across a wall and roller door of a garage over four days.
+However, in June 2026, the mural was painted over by the new owner of the building.

 Transport

 Roads

 The suburb is serviced by the following main roads: